hack4faith/colossians/README.md

 # colossians
-The challenge-based study in the book of Colossians.
+This repository is for the challenge-based #Hack4Faith study of the Letter to the Colossians.